Dynamic Interpersonal Therapy in London

 Dynamic interpersonal therapy (DIT) can help.
 Like most other forms of therapy it is based on the idea that what happened to you in the past affects how you think, feel and act in the present.
 But it is different in that it is a short-term therapy with a specific focus on the link between the choices you make in relationships and your low moods.

-What is dynamic interpersonal therapy and how is it effective?
+What is Dynamic Interpersonal Therapy (DIT) and how is it effective?

 In around 16 weekly sessions dynamic interpersonal therapy aims to help you identify and understand the pattern of relating you learned as a child that is causing you stress in your present relationships.
 Your DIT therapist can help you make new choices that move you away from your old pattern towards more productive ways of interrelating that allow you to feel more positive moods.